The Astrophysics Data System Logo astrophysics data system

 Making your library public and managing permissions

-You can make your library publicly viewable to non-ADS users by going to the Manage Access tab within your ADS Libraries section under My Account.
-Press the Make this library public button to make it public.
+You can make your library publicly viewable to non-ADS users.
+First, navigate to the Manage Access tab within your ADS Libraries section under My Account.
+Click the Make this library public button to make it public.
 This button generates a unique URL that you can give to people to view your library.
 You have the option to make your library private again in the future, in the same part of the interface.
 By default, all libraries are private.

 You can also add collaborators to a library to allow other users to view, edit, and/or administrate your library.
 Available permissions: